 What is Argan Oil?

-Benefits of Argan Oil, Argan oil is most common used as a skin moisturiser to hydrate and soften skin.
+Benefits of Argan Oil, Argan oil, is most commonly used as a skin moisturizer to hydrate and soften skin.
 With its high vitamin E and fatty acid content, argan oil is the ideal product to give skin a natural boost.
-It absorbs easy and is non-greasy and non-irritating, which makes it a great natural moisturiser.
-One the main reasons that argan oil is so therapeutic is because it’s rich with vitamin A and vitamin E. However, Moroccan argan oil is also pack with antioxidants, omega-6 fatty acids and linoleic acid.
-Research shows that when applied to skin, argan oil benefits include easing inflammation while moisturizing the skin(benefits of argan oil).
+It absorbs quickly and is non-greasy and non-irritating, which makes it an excellent natural moisturizer.
+One of the main reasons that argan oil is so therapeutic is because it’s rich with vitamin A and vitamin E. However, Moroccan argan oil is also packed with antioxidants, omega-6 fatty acids, and linoleic acid.
+Research shows that when applied to the skin, argan oil benefits include easing inflammation while moisturizing the skin(benefits of argan oil).

 Benefits of Argan Oil

-Here are 10 ways that you can incorporate this all-natural oil into your daily beauty regimen.
+Here are ten ways that you can incorporate this all-natural oil into your daily beauty regimen.

 1. Night Time Moisturizer

 Argan oil absorbs quick and does not leave an oily residue.
 After cleansing your skin with an all-natural cleanser, pour a single drop into your palm to warm.
 Apply in a circular motion to your face and neck.
 In the winter months, or dryer climates, you need a second drop but remember to use sparing.
 This oil is gentle and safe to use around your eyes.